 Remember the great Rahman?
-I shared my wish to visit that place during our first day meeting at his office.
+I shared my wish to visit that place during our first-day meeting at his office.
 “This is not possible to see any floating market now, because it’s a dry season.
-You can only find some boats, vegetable boats and some guava plants but the boat ride would be really interesting!” – said Rahman.
-Though I was a bit disappointed but still, I wanted to go for that boat trip to make our journey memorable.
+You can only find some boats, vegetable boats, and some guava plants but the boat ride would be really interesting!” – said Rahman.
+Though I was a bit disappointed still, I wanted to go on that boat trip to make our journey memorable.
 I shared with Alebrtao and Artem about the probability of not finding the Guava Market but they were okay with that.

 We hopped into the Mahendra and started our journey to Swarupkathi day trip!
 Thank God!
 I was properly covered by a winter jacket.
 Otherwise, no idea, what would have happened!
-So windy and cold during winter morning.
+So windy and cold during a winter morning.
 Around 6:10 AM we picked up Deb Dulal, a genius young guy, introduced by Rahman a day before.
-Actually, he arranged everything for that day trip!
-Before I write about the trip, you must know that Deb arranged our boat, plan the day, guided us for each and every step.
+He arranged everything for that day trip!
+Before I write about the trip, you must know that Deb arranged our boat, plan the day, guided us for every step.
 Trust me, without him it would be difficult for us to explore.

 We changed our Mahendra in Swarupkathi Bazar because of the rough roads.
-We hired a battery auto that charged 180 taka to go to the Kuriana Ghat for the boat trip.
-Guys, a small advice, Mahendra auto actually can go to the ghat but the driver lied to us.
+We hired a battery auto that charged 180 takas to go to the Kuriana Ghat for the boat trip.
+Guys, a small piece of advice, Mahendra auto actually can go to the ghat but the driver lied to us.
 He wanted to chill and didn’t want to take pressure whereas he was bound to do that.
-So, if they say they can’t or don’t want to take to wherever you want, just call to the hotel contact instantly to deal with him.
-Otherwise you have to pay extra money for trips inside the village.
+So, if they say they can’t or don’t want to take to wherever you want, just call the hotel contact instantly to deal with him.
+Otherwise, you have to pay extra money for trips inside the village.

-After a long boat trip, we reached to the other side and had amazing breakfast!
-A woman was making roti (bread), egg omelette and vegetables in her own shop and it seemed really delicious to us.
+After a long boat trip, we reached the other side and had an amazing breakfast!
+A woman was making roti (bread), egg omelet, and vegetables in her shop and it seemed delicious to us.
 We were hungry and had a lot.
 Later we took a battery auto to visit Kirtipasha Jamidar Bari, Jhalokathi.
 Again, time to have some small guidance.
-In that place you will find a lot of autos but they will ask you for 400 taka for round trip!
-I would suggest to go by sharing auto that costs 15 taka per person.
-Actually, Deb suggested me to go for sharing auto and we all agreed.
+In that place, you will find a lot of autos but they will ask you for 400 takas for a round trip!
+I would suggest going by sharing auto that costs 15 takas per person.
+Deb suggested me to go for sharing auto and we all agreed.
 Instead of paying 400, we paid 60 (15 for each) and reached there within 15 minutes.

 I had to use a bathroom and Deb took me to his friend’s place!
 His auntie was so welcoming and gave me some Murir Moa, a local sweet to eat and share with others.
 I was so thankful to her.
-Later we went to see the amazing Jamidar Bari, which probably a century old house.
+Later we went to see the amazing Jamidar Bari, which probably a century-old house.
 Unfortunately, right now it is abandoned!
-So, travelers be careful while walking in the roofs because the foundation is not in a decent condition.
+So, travelers are careful while walking on the roofs because the foundation is not in decent condition.
 Especially female travelers, you must take one person with you to explore!

 We went to the nearest school after visiting Jamidar Bari and took another sharing auto for going back to the river!
-Getting autos is easier from the place we went, so don’t need to hire by spending 400 taka (as I said earlier) if you feel like to wait for a while.
-After reaching to the river, I called that lady of the hotel to talk to the Mahendra auto driver and told him to pick us from the ghat, because the driver was denying.
+Getting autos is easier from the place we went, so don’t need to hire by spending 400 takas (as I said earlier) if you feel like waiting for a while.
+After reaching the river, I called that lady of the hotel to talk to the Mahendra auto driver and told him to pick us from the ghat, because the driver was denying it.
 While coming back to the kuriana ghat, the water level started going down!
-Yeah, time to low tide of river and we couldn’t go further.
+Yeah, time to a low tide of the river, and we couldn’t go further.
 We had to drop our boat and walked to the center that took 20 minutes.

-On our way, we found a lot of contents for Artem and Alberto to see the village life.
-After reaching to the ghat by walk, it was time to pay the bill of the boat ride.
-Obviously, the contractor started bargaining by seeing foreigners and trying to get more money than he asked!
-Instead of 600 taka, they were charging 900 taka out of no reason.
+On our way, we found a lot of content for Artem and Alberto to see the village life.
+After reaching the ghat by walk, it was time to pay the bill for the boat ride.
+The contractor started bargaining by seeing foreigners and trying to get more money than he asked!
+Instead of 600 takas, they were charging 900 taka out of no reason.
 But you all know that I am a queen of arguments, so, I fought for the money and finally fixed 700 taka.
-If, Deb was not there, they might have charged 1200 to 1500 taka from us.
-So, travelers be careful while bargaining.
+If Deb was not there, they might have charged 1200 to 1500 taka from us.
+So, travelers are careful while bargaining.
 If you want you can give some money to the boatman because they are not well paid.

-After talking with the lady, our driver called to pick us up from the Zombuddhi bride to the Swarupkathi Kather Bzara (wood market)!
-The Sandha River in Pirojpur was actually the name but nowadays known as the timber trade.
+After talking with the lady, our driver called to pick us up from the Zombuddhi bride to the Swarupkathi Kather Bazar (wood market)!
+The Sandha River in Pirojpur was the name but nowadays known as the timber trade.
 If you go to Swarupkathi, never miss the chance to miss the famous market.
-Because, you will get to see a lot there.
+Because you will get to see a lot there.

-After spending some times, we headed towards the Barisal city and drop Deb to his home.
-Well, I told you about the young guy, he actually belongs to a nice family who invited us for a coffee at their place.
-Meeting his aunt, who have visited Sweden, Denmark and some other European countries added an extra value to the visit.
+After spending some time, we headed towards Barisal city and drop Deb at his home.
+Well, I told you about the young guy, he belongs to a nice family who invited us for a coffee at their place.
+Meeting his aunt, who has visited Sweden, Denmark and some other European countries added an extra value to the visit.
 Alberto and Artem enjoyed local fruits like Sopeda and Boroi at Deb’s place.
 Later we said bye to his family and started for the Barishal city!